!Let's Talk! Button

 Yes.
 Kitties are less prone to infestations than dogs are, because their bodies are less receptive to worms.
 Don’t assume Fluffy is safe, though.
 Even just a single worm can permanently damage a cat’s organs.
 What’s more troubling is that cats may die suddenly, with no warning indications.
 Maintain your cat’s preventative care as well.

-Any canid can get heartworms.
+Heartworm in dogs is a condition that affects any canid species.
 This includes not just Man’s Best Friend but also his cousins, the wolf, coyote, and fox.
 Cats and ferrets are also vulnerable.
 In fact, they have even been discovered in sea lions!
 While we’re on the topic of exotic pets, it’s worth noting that different animals have very different care needs.
 For instance, if you’re curious about other unique pets, you might find our article on What Should I Feed My Salamander? interesting.
 However, let’s get back to heartworm prevention for our canine friends.

 Heartworms are a risk anywhere mosquitos are present.
 Cases have been documented throughout North America.
 Unfortunately, this means Fido can become infected anywhere in the United States or Canada.